ultracrepidarians/ultracrepidarians.github.io/README.md

 # TODO

-- Implement widgets: search bar, dark theme, socials, AOB.
+- Implement widgets: dark theme, socials, AOB.
-- Make widgets into \_includes so it can be used on post pages (and all others?)
 - Look into minima for markdown support.
 Implement for posts.
+	- Markdown partially works.
+Bold and headers tested working.
+Code block tested not working.
+- Experiment with removing search bar on posts or something.

 # Ideas

-- Replace About and Contact with 'pinned' posts.
 - Add a post field that highlights them gold and places them at the top of the homepage.

+# Other notes
+- Writers will publish markdown file/article text through Github Issues.